ahsai001/SQLiteWrapper/README.md

 # SQLiteWrapper
 SQLiteWrapper is a simple wrapper for using sqlite database

-SQLiteWrapper is multi database, support migration plan, simple use, without reflection and lightweight
+SQLiteWrapper :
+	1. support multiple database
+	2. support migration plan
+	3. simple use
+	4. without reflection
+	5. lightweight

+# Lookup Table
+In this library also there is a Lookup table, that can used as key value pair storage like preferences in android (powered by SQLiteWrapper)

 # How to use this library: